apostrophecms/apostrophe-a3-schema-exporter/README.md

 - Fields being inherited from a base class module like apostrophe-pieces, i.e. not necessary to redefine them in a subclass
 - Fields being removed via removeFields
 - Fields that no longer generally exist in A3, e.g. published
+- apostrophecms-group is mapped to @apostrophecms/group but if @apostrophecms-pro/advanced-permission-group is necessary, it will be needed to handle this manually